tshima2/smr_app/README.md

 # Concept #
 Supporting inexperienced and inexperienced transportation / logistics companies!
-We will share the accumulated irregular information about the site.
+This system supports the accumulation and utilization of awareness in the field within the team.

 # Version #
 Ruby 2.6.5 Rails 5.2.5

 # Functions List #
-  * Create / reference / edit / delete site (location) information that users can share within the team
+　* Create / reference / edit / delete site information that users can share within the team
   * Display the map from the address of the site information
+  * Register the awareness of team members in the site information
   * Search by associating a label with site information
   * Search by associating hashtags with site information
   * Read Google KML file, automatically generate hashtag and map

 # Two or more technologies to be used from a Diver Employment Term #
-  * devise
+  * Login function using Devise
   * Comment function (can be edited and deleted.
 Output an error message with Ajax when posting fails)

 # Library to be used outside the curriculum (gem etc.) #